 - All-purpose flour - Mix with the melted butter to make a roux, which helps thicken the mac and cheese.

-- Shredded dairy-free cheddar cheese – Dairy-free cheese tends to take longer to melt, but eventually it will melt into the creamy sauce.
+- Shredded vegan cheddar cheese - Dairy free cheese tends to take longer to melt, but eventually it will melt into the creamy vegan cheese sauce.

 - Salt and ground black pepper - Adds the final layers of seasoning.